TerenceSoOn/network_security_assessment/essay.md

     * Calculating the private exponent $d$ using the modular inverse such that $ed \equiv 1 \pmod{\phi(n)}$.
     The public key is $(e, n)$ and the private key is $(d, n)$.
     Encryption: $C = M^e \mod n$.
 Decryption: $M = C^d \mod n$.
-2.  **Implementation:** Our `rsa_utils.py` script provides helper functions for `is_prime` (Miller-Rabin test) and `mod_inverse` (using Python's built-in pow function) to create a `generate_keypair` function.
-We initially tried to implement the Extended Euclidean Algorithm ourselves but had some bugs, so we switched to using Python's built-in function for reliability.
+2.  **Implementation:** Our `rsa_utils.py` script provides functions for `is_prime` (a Miller-Rabin test) and `mod_inverse` to build a `generate_keypair` function.
+We used Python's built-in `pow(e, -1, phi)` for the modular inverse because it is efficient and reliable.

 #### **E. Timing Attack on RSA**

 This attack exploits a non-constant-time decryption function.

-1.  **Vulnerability:** A simple square-and-multiply algorithm for $M = C^d \mod n$ is vulnerable.
-The conditional operation (the "multiply" step) only occurs if a bit in the private key $d$ is '1'.
-This creates a small but measurable time difference.
+1.  **Vulnerability:** A basic square-and-multiply algorithm for decryption is often not "constant-time."
+The operation only performs a multiplication step when a bit in the private key $d$ is a '1'.
+This creates a small time difference that can be measured.
 Our `vulnerable_decrypt` function in `rsa_attacks.py` is an example of this.
 2.  **Attack Logic:** The attacker sends loads of random ciphertexts $C_i$ to the server and measures the precise time $T_i$ for each decryption.
 By performing analysis on the set of timings ${T_i}$, the attacker can get to know about the time distributions for '0' bits vs. '1' bits, and finally recover $d$.

 #### **F. RSA Defense: Blinding**